-Benefit Description You Pay Organ/tissue transplants (cont.)
-After the calendar High Option Standard Option Blood or marrow stem cell transplants PPO: 15% of the Plan PPO: 20% of the Plan The Plan extends coverage for the diagnoses as indicated allowance allowance below.
-Refer to Other services in Section 3 for prior authorization procedures.
-Non-PPO: 35% of the Plan allowance and any difference Non-PPO: 45% of the Plan allowance and any difference Autologous transplants for: between our allowance and the billed amount and all charges between our allowance and the billed amount and all charges Acute lymphocytic or non-lymphocytic (i.e., myelogenous) leukemia after the Plan pays \$100,000 per transplant after the Plan pays \$100,000 per transplant Advanced Hodgkin's lymphoma with recurrence (relapsed) 1 Ĩ Advanced non-Hodgkin's lymphoma with recurrence (relapsed) - Amyloidosis - Breast cancer - Ependymoblastoma - Ewing's sarcoma - Medulloblastoma - Multiple myeloma - Neuroblastoma - Pineoblastoma - Testicular, mediastinal, retroperitoneal, and ovarian germ cell tumors Mini-transplants performed in a clinical trial setting (non- myeloablative, reduced intensity conditioning or RIC) for members with a diagnosis listed below are subject to medical necessity review by the Plan.
-Refer to Other services in Section 3 for prior authorization procedures: PPO: 15% of the Plan allowance Non-PPO: 35% of the Plan allowance and any difference between our allowance and the Non-PPO: 35% of the Plan allowance and any difference allowance and any diff PPO: 20% of the Plan allowance Non-PPO: 45% of the Plan allowance and any difference between our allowance and the Allogeneic transplants for: billed amount and all charges after the Plan pays \$100,000 per billed amount and all charges after the Plan pays \$100,000 per Acute lymphocytic or non-lymphocytic (i.e., myelogenous) leukemia transplant transplant - Acute myeloid leukemia - Advanced Hodgkin's lymphoma with recurrence (relapsed) - Advanced Myeloproliferative Disorders (MPDs) Advanced non-Hodgkin's lymphoma with recurrence (relapsed) - Amyloidosis Chronic lymphocytic leukemia/small lymphocytic lymphoma (CLL/SLL) - Hemoglobinopathy - Marrow failure and related disorders (i.e., Fanconi's, PNH, Pure Red Cell Aplasia)
+Benefit Description You After the calendar Organ/tissue transplants (cont.)
+High Option Standard Option Blood or marrow stem cell transplants PPO: 15% of the Plan allowance PPO: 20% of the Plan allowance The Plan extends coverage for the diagnoses as indicated below.
+Refer to Other services in Section 3 for prior authorization procedures. • Allogeneic transplants for: - Severe or very severe aplastic anemia - Sickle cell anemia - X-linked lymphoproliferative syndrome • Autologous transplants for: - Acute lymphocytic or non-lymphocytic (i.e., Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount and all charges after the Plan pays \$100,000 per transplant Non-PPO: 45% of the Plan allowance and any difference between our allowance and the billed amount and all charges after the Plan pays \$100,000 per transplant myelogenous) leukemia - Advanced Hodgkin's lymphoma with recurrence (relapsed) - Advanced non-Hodgkin's lymphoma with recurrence (relapsed) - Amyloidosis - Breast cancer - Ependymoblastoma - Ewing's sarcoma - Medulloblastoma - Multiple myeloma - Neuroblastoma - Pineoblastoma - Testicular, mediastinal, retroperitoneal, and ovarian germ cell tumors Mini-transplants performed in a clinical trial setting (non-myeloablative, reduced intensity conditioning or RIC) for members with a diagnosis listed below are subject to medical necessity review by the Plan.
+Refer to Other services in Section 3 for prior authorization procedures: • Allogeneic transplants for: PPO: 15% of the Plan allowance Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount and all charges PPO: 20% of the Plan allowance Non-PPO: 45% of the Plan allowance and any difference between our allowance and the billed amount and all charges after the Plan pays \$100,000 per after the Plan pays \$100,000 per Acute lymphocytic or non-lymphocytic (i.e., myelogenous) leukemia transplant transplant - Acute myeloid leukemia - Advanced Hodgkin's lymphoma with recurrence (relapsed) - Advanced Myeloproliferative Disorders (MPDs) - Advanced non-Hodgkin's lymphoma with recurrence (relapsed) - Amyloidosis - Chronic lymphocytic leukemia/small lymphocytic lymphoma (CLL/SLL)